A108II/BIG-O-EXPLAINED/BigO.md

 - For \( n = 20 \), the number of calls is around \( 2^{20} = 1,048,576 \).

 ### O(n!) | Factorial time
 - The time complexity `O(n!)` is known as `factorial time complexity`.
-This is one of the highest and `least efficient` complexities, growing extremely fast as the input size (n) increases.
+This is one of the highest and `least efficient` time complexities, growing extremely fast as the input size (n) increases.
 It typically arises in algorithms that generate all permutations of a set or solve certain combinatorial problems.

 #### JavaScript Implementation
 ```javascript